Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Introduction

 \section{Introduction}

-In many analyses using the standard mixture model framework, a clustering method is typically implemented on the outcome variables only.
+In many analyses using the standard mixture model framework, a clustering method~is typically implemented on the outcome variables only.
 Reference is not made to the associated covariates until the structure of the produced clustering is investigated in light of the information present in the covariates.
-Therefore, interpretations of the values of the model parameters within each component are guided by covariates that were not actually used in the construction of the clusters.
-It is desirable to have covariates incorporated into the clustering process and not only into the interpretation of the clustering structure and model parameters, thereby making them endogenous rather than exogenous to the clustering model.
-This both exploits clustering capabilities and provides richer insight into the type of observation which characterises each cluster.
+Therefore, interpretations of~the values of the model parameters within each component are guided by covariates that are~not actually used in the construction of the clusters.
+It is desirable to have covariates incorporated into the clustering process and not only into the interpretation~of the clustering structure and model parameters, thereby making them endogenous rather~than exogenous to the clustering model.
+This both informs the construction of the clusters and provides richer insight into the type of observation which characterises each cluster.